tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The FFDQ derived concept of an Implementation describes the relationship between a specification (technical description of a test) and the mechanism that implements it.'
+'The bdqffdq derived concept of an Implementation describes the relationship between a Specification (technical description of a test) and the mechanism that implements it.

+I (s) = {m | m ⊂ M ⋀ s ∈ S}'

 ********************